 Historically, our financial results have exhibited significant seasonality.
 For example, we typically have lower product and license revenue in the first half of the year and higher product revenue in the second half of the year.
 We expect such seasonality to continue.
 In addition, our financial results may fluctuate as a result of a number of factors, many of which are outside of our control, which may cause the market price of our common stock to fall.
 For these reasons, comparing our operating results on a period-to-period basis may not be meaningful, and you should not rely on our past results as an indication of our future performance.
-Our financial results may be negatively affected by any of the risk factors listed in this "Risk factors" section and, in particular, the following risks:
+Our financial results may be negatively affected by any of the risk factors listed in this "Risk Factors" section and, in particular, the following risks:

-- a reduction of contract research funding; - decisions by government agencies, academic institutions or corporations not to exercise contract options or to modify, curtail or terminate our major contracts; - failure to estimate or control contract costs; - adverse judgments or settlements in legal disputes; - · expenses related to acquisitions, mergers or joint ventures; and - · other one-time financial charges.
+- · a reduction of contract research funding; - decisions by government agencies, academic institutions or corporations not to exercise contract options or to modify, curtail or terminate our major contracts; - failure to estimate or control contract costs; - adverse judgments or settlements in legal disputes: - · expenses related to acquisitions, mergers or joint ventures; and - other one-time financial charges such as costs and losses related to our litigation with Hansen.